snowdj/geocompr/05-geometry-operations.md

 Centroid operations identify the center of geographic objects.
 Like statistical measures of central tendency (including mean and median definitions of 'average'), there are many ways to define the geographic center of an object.
-All of create single point representations of more complex vector objects.
+All of them create single point representations of more complex vector objects.

 The most commonly used centroid operation is the *geographic centroid*.
 This type of centroid operation (often referred to as 'the centroid') represents the center of mass in a spatial object (think of balancing a plate on your finger).